professor-farnsworth-git/TryHackMe-Walkthroughs/README.md

 # TryHackMe Walkthroughs

 The following articles will provide information on completing some boxes found on THM.
-Each box will contain four articles (if neccessary):
+Each box will contain three articles:
-  - 'Manual' Walkthrough
+  - Attack Walkthrough
-  - Metasploit Walkthrough
+  - Hardening Walkthrough
   - Pentest Report
-  - Hardening the Box Walkthrough

 ---